Before diving into whether teens can use CBD, it’s important first to understand what it is (and is not).

 - Skin breakouts and oiliness: Several things contribute to teen acne, such as hormonal imbalance, unregulated oil production, and clogged pores.
 CBD’s anti-inflammatory properties can help with the basics of the appearance of acne, but there’s even more under the surface.
 Possessing the capacity as an antibiotic and anti-fungal, CBD helps with environmental issues that may cause acne, and keeps the body’s natural oil production in equilibrium.
 In short, CBD can help your teen prevent acne from occurring in the first place!

 For an example of a product designed to combat breakouts, check out Unblemished: CBD acne treatment.
 It combines CBD with other natural ingredients chosen for their anti-bacterial, nourishing properties while remaining gentle on the skin.

-Our CBD sleep spray includes melatonin and magnesium, two other ingredients that promote healthy sleep cycles.
+Our CBD sleep spray includes melatonin, magnesium, and GABA thre other ingredients that promote healthy sleep cycles.
 Your teen can spray it under the tongue before bed and rise feeling more refreshed in the morning.